teamputtygen/hn-docs/docs/training/end-users/libcloud.rst

      ss.destroy_node(node)

-Using Libcloud directly on Exoscale
+Using Libcloud Directly on Exoscale
 -----------------------------------

+One of the benefits of the Libcloud API is that the same code can be reused for different cloud providers.
+Here we will use the same process to deploy on Exoscale.

 - Open a python session::